 seriesId field to the fullest extent (assigning DOIs there), and I think they may be the first MN to really exercise this, and these bugs are being exposed just from daily use.

-#8 Updated by Jing Tao almost 3 years ago
+#8 Updated by Jing Tao over 4 years ago

 Chris, thank you for the summary.
 Just one thing need to be clafried - even though the indexer can access the Hazelcast map internally, the return result is NOT the head version of the series chain if you call